glossary

 Formation and Purpose

-Bylaws as a Contract
+Bylaws as binding rules

 Governance Structure

-One crucial aspect of bylaws is their role in governance.
+Bylaws define the governance structure.
 They outline the structure of the board of directors or governing body, including the size of the board, the length of terms for directors, and the process for electing and removing directors.

 Meeting and Voting Procedures

-Another key feature of bylaws is the outline of meeting procedures, including how meetings are called, how often they occur, the quorum required for decision-making, and how voting takes place.
+Bylaws also set out meeting procedures, including how meetings are called, how often they occur, the quorum required for decision-making, and how voting takes place.
 This ensures that organisational decisions are made efficiently, transparently, and democratically.

 Bylaws also define different classes of membership, if applicable, and the rights, privileges, and obligations of each class.
 This is particularly important in organisations where membership plays a central role in governance and operations.